Safeheron/safeheron-crypto-suites-cpp/README.md

 ```

 # Security Audit
-Some sub-libs originate from an internal repository by Safeheron and were audited by Kudelski Security in December 2021 and some sub-libs were audited by LeastAuthority in 2023.
+Some sub-libs originate from an internal repository by Safeheron and were audited by Kudelski Security in December 2021.

-Lots of changes after the audit, use at your own risk.
+We asked LeastAuthority to conduct an audit of our library in the second half of 2023, and this is [the audit report](https://leastauthority.com/wp-content/uploads/2024/01/Safeheron_Crypto_Suites__Multiparty_ECDSA_Updated_Final_Audit_Report_Least_Authority.pdf).

 # Development Process & Contact
 This library is maintained by Safeheron.
 Contributions are highly welcomed!
 Besides GitHub issues and PRs, feel free to reach out by mail.